President’s Welcome

 Following a professionally enabled review of our activities in 2022, inclusion and engagement are two main themes that we will focus on during the year ahead.

-We are a network of over 5,000 living past pupils, providing opportunities to network, attend events and access articles, blogs and memorabilia on our new Joeys Alumni website and social media sites.
+We are a network of over 5,000 living past pupils (of whom we are in contact with approx. 50%), providing opportunities to network, attend events and access articles, blogs and memorabilia on our new Joeys Alumni website and social media sites.

 Our earliest records for past pupils meetings go back to the 1940s.
 These early days were followed with the setting up of Joey’s Past Pupils’ Union (PPU) in 1956, which was re-named as Joeys Alumni in 2017.